xandergos/infinite-tensor/README.md

 You can create new tensors that depend on existing ones.
 The library handles dependencies and memory management automatically: When a tile of a tensor is not needed anymore, it is automatically deleted.
 To indicate that a tensor is no longer needed by anything but another infinite tensors, you can call tensor.mark_for_cleanup().
 When a tile is no longer needed by any infinite tensors, it is automatically deleted to save memory.

+**Important:** You cannot set values on infinite tensors with dependencies.
+This is because the tensor's state may be inconsistent.
+Please set values before creating any dependent tensors.

 ## Examples